Taurine Benefits: Uses, Foods & Safety

 Taurine supplements

-Taurine supplements can be recommended to complement the treatment of cardiovascular disease and liver disease.
+Taurine supplements may be recommended to complement the treatment of cardiovascular disease and liver disease.
 It can also be used to boost physical performance when working out.

-The recommended dose of taurine supplements can vary depending on each person’s health goals.
-The general recommended dose is 0.5 to 3 g per day, which can be taken in the morning or at night.
+The recommended dose of taurine supplements can vary based on each person’s individual health goals.
+A typical dose is 0.5 to 3 g per day, which can be taken in the morning or at night.

-To improve physical performance, it can be taken 10 minutes to 2 hours before working out.
+To improve physical performance, taurine supplements can be taken 10 minutes to 2 hours before working out.

-Nonetheless, you should speak to your doctor or a registered dietitian before taking this supplement.
-A healthcare professional will evaluate your health status and suggest a dose that is appropriate for your health needs and goals.
+Make sure to talk to your primary care provider or a registered dietitian before taking this supplement.
+A healthcare professional can evaluate your health status and recommend the appropriate dose for your health needs and goals.

 Side effects and contraindications

 People with kidney disease and children should not take taurine supplements.
-They are also not recommended for pregnant or breastfeeding women.
+They are also not recommended for people who are pregnant or breastfeeding.